aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ![Figure: Arista Leaf Spine physical topology](images/inventory.svg)

 The SUPERSPINES group has been added, as well as POD1 and POD2 groups with PODX_LEAFS and PODX_SPINES under each.
-The EVPN_SERVICES and ENDPOINT_CONNECT allow separation of YAML files, and putting the PODX_LEAFS under them will build the appropriate configs for those devices (VXLAN/VLAN/anycast gateways do not get instantiated on spines, of course).
+The EVPN_SERVICES and CONNECTED_ENDPOINTS allow separation of YAML files, and putting the PODX_LEAFS under them will build the appropriate configs for those devices (VXLAN/VLAN/anycast gateways do not get instantiated on spines, of course).

 ### Content of the inventory.yml file